 Each month, Star Staffing, a California-based staffing agency compiles new data and shares expert insights on the state of hiring in California.
-This labor report covers the most recent employment data from December 2024 (released in late January).
+This labor report covers the most recent employment data from March 2025 (released in late April 2025).

 Pro tip: Sign up for our mailing list to receive next month’s labor report in your inbox as soon as it’s released.